flare-labs-ltd/fassets/docs/IAssetManager.md

 NOTE: may only be called by the owner of the agent vault in the collateral reservation request.

 **unstickMinting** - If a collateral reservation request exists for more than 24 hours, payment or non-payment proof are no longer available.
 In this case the agent can call this method, which burns reserved collateral at market price and releases the remaining collateral (CRF is also burned).
 NOTE: may only be called by the owner of the agent vault in the collateral reservation request.
-NOTE: the agent (cold address) receives the class1 collateral and NAT is burned instead.
-Therefore      this method is `payable` and the caller must provide enough NAT to cover the received class1 amount      multiplied by `class1BuyForFlareFactorBIPS`.
+NOTE: the agent (cold address) receives the vault collateral and NAT is burned instead.
+Therefore      this method is `payable` and the caller must provide enough NAT to cover the received vault collateral amount      multiplied by `vaultCollateralBuyForFlareFactorBIPS`.

 **selfMint** - Agent can mint against himself.
 In that case, this is a one-step process, skipping collateral reservation and no collateral reservation fee payment.
 Moreover, the agent doesn't have to be on the publicly available agents list to self-mint.
 NOTE: may only be called by the agent vault owner.
 NOTE: the caller must be a whitelisted agent.